Famed South Carolina stop for presidential hopefuls closing

 Crowds of supporters competed for space inside the Ham House just as their campaign buses did out in the parking lot.
 When Gingrich walked in the door, he mused, “Where’s Mitt?” and challenged Romney to an on-the-spot debate.

 Gingrich ended up winning South Carolina, pumping the brakes on what — to that point — had been Romney’s ascendency.
-Gingrich’s win also put to an end to South Carolina’s 30-year streak in picking GOP presidential nominees; Romney ultimately topped that year’s ticket.
+Gingrich’s win also put an end to South Carolina’s 30-year streak in picking GOP presidential nominees; Romney ultimately topped that year’s ticket.

 Candidate visits to Tommy’s haven’t always been appetizing.
 In 2000, animal rights activists, dressed in pig costumes, unloaded a dump truck of pig manure in the parking lot as George W. Bush sat inside the restaurant — eating bacon, as it happened.